Augustus P. Hascall

-Augustus Porter Hascall (June 24, 1800 – June 27, 1872) was an American politician, surveyor, lawyer, judge, and a U.S. Representative from New York.
+Augustus Porter Hascall (June 24, 1800 – June 27, 1872) was an American politician, surveyor, lawyer, judge, and a one-term U.S. Representative from New York from 1851 to 1853.

 Early life

 Born in Hinsdale, Massachusetts, Hascall moved to Le Roy, New York, in 1815 and attended public and private schools.
 He engaged in surveying and studied law.
 He was admitted to the bar on March 10, 1852, and commenced practice in Le Roy, New York.

 Career

 A Justice of the Peace and Town Supervisor, Hascall also served as Judge of the Court of Common Pleas and for more than thirty years was a member of the board of trustees of the Le Roy Female Seminary and Ingham University.

 Elected as a Whig to the Thirty-second Congress, Hascall served as United States Representative for the 33rd district of New York from March 4, 1851, to March 3, 1853.
 After his term, he resumed the practice of law.
 He was trustee of the village of Le Roy in 1858.